Skip to content

 Performance metrics

 Finally, at the end of the trace, a collection of performance metrics automatically computed from the trace is reported.
 The performance metrics are associated to regions defined in your code.
-More information on how to define these regions can be found in the Snitch tutorial.
+More information on how to define these regions can be found in the tutorial.

 ## Performance metrics